mstevenson/Lightmapping-Extended/readme.md

 The most notable additions to Unity's built-in lightmapping settings are **image-based lighting**, **Path Tracer GI**, and **Monte Carlo GI**.

-A Cornell Box scene is included for testing.
-The scene was created by Kristen Schat of iKriz Media (http://www.ikriz.nl/2010/11/11/unity3d-cornell-box)

 Installation
 ------------